-Singles, let’s use our time of singlehood to develop our talents for the glory of God.
-You may have to take more classes or spend hours practicing your craft, but God has given unique talents to each one of you.
+We can use this season of singleness to develop our talents for the glory of God.
+You may have to take more classes or spend hours practicing your craft!

 “Please”, “thank you”, and “sorry” are “words that open up the road to a good family life.”

-At the heart of Pope.
-St. John Paul II’s papacy and Theology of the Body lies the concept of viewing the dignity of men and the dignity of women as person rather than as object.
+At the heart of Pope Saint John Paul II’s papacy and Theology of the Body is the concept of viewing the dignity of men and the dignity of women as person rather than as object.

 It may sound overly simplistic to point to proper manners as the first step in recognizing each other as human beings and recognizing the human dignity that each of us brings, but the fact is, proper manners grow from a proper sense of humility.